Yoann Court

-Yoann Court (born 14 January 1990) is a French professional footballer who plays as a left winger for Ligue 2 club Stade Malherbe Caen.
+Yoann Court (born 14 January 1990) is a French professional footballer who plays as a winger for Championnat National 3 Group B club ES Doubs.
 He has been capped at France U20 level.

 Club career

-Yoann Court joined Lyon in 2010 and spent five years there before he signed for Sedan on a free-transfer in 2010.
+Court joined the Lyon youth academy in 2005 and spent five years there before he signed for Sedan on a free transfer in 2010.
 During the 2010–11 season he played 21 games, scoring 6 goals.
 In his second season, Court played 22 games and scoring 3 goals in the league, last season Court could not stop Sedan getting relegated from Ligue 2 to the CFA.

-In July 2013, Court left Sedan to join recently relegated side Troyes AC on a three-year deal and was given the number 28 shirt for the 2013–14 season.
+In July 2013, Court left Sedan to join recently relegated side Troyes on a three-year deal and was given the number 28 shirt for the 2013–14 season.
 He continued his career in Gazélec Ajaccio, Bourg-en-Bresse, and Brest from 2016 to 2020.

-On 18 September 2020, Court signed a two-year contract with Stade Malherbe Caen.
+On 18 September 2020, Court signed a two-year contract with Caen.
 He chose the number 13 at the club.

+In October 2025, Court joined Championnat National 3 Group B club ES Doubs.

 International career

-Yoann Court has been capped at youth levels up to France U20 level.
+Court has been capped at youth levels up to France U20 level.

+Personal life

+In September 2025, Court was accused of fraud by several football shirt collectors having failed to send out shirts to buyers.